 Dedicated website: chairejeanmorlet.com

-Our aim is not only to present the centre's own new developments but also to be a driving force to represent French mathematics as a whole.
+Our aim is not only to present the centre's own new developments but also to be a driving force representing French mathematics as a whole.
 By being physically present on a stand during the various congresses or by networking with others, we can advertize many sides of CIRM and of its trustees (the CNRS - and in particular its Maths Institute, INSMI - the French Mathematical Society, and Aix-Marseille University).
-We can also present common projects we run with Labex ARCHIMEDE and CARMIN (such as our Audiovisual Library) and communicate on the success of mathematics undertaken in France.
-It is for us an opportunity to reach a larger public of researchers and to be a showcase for Luminy, the City of Marseille, the Region of Provence and much further!
-In order to share our attendance in those incredible events, we bring it directly to our followers through a blog co-written by the staff onsite at the congress (International Officer / Director) and staff at CIRM (Communication Officer).
+We can also present common projects that are run with Labex CARMIN (such as our Audiovisual Library) and communicate on the success of mathematics in France.
+It is for us an opportunity to reach a larger public of researchers and to be a showcase for Mathematics, for Luminy, the City of Marseille, the Region of Provence and much further!
+In order to share our attendance in those incredible events, we bring it directly to our followers through a blog co-written by the staff present onsite at the congress (International Coordinator & Director) and staff at CIRM (Communication Coordinator).

 Within the framework of the French Laboratory of Excellence initiative "Labex CARMIN", CIRM has been a very dynamic driving force in scientific film production.
 It is today world leader in quality mathematics films that are post-edited with the addition of chapters and key words.
-Over 1000 videos are altogether accessible via our own online Audiovisual Mathematics Library and there are close to 20,000 monthly views (Youtube CIRMchannel).
+Over 1500 videos are altogether accessible via our own online Audiovisual Mathematics Library and there are over 20,000 monthly views (Youtube CIRMchannel).
 We are very keen to disseminate the top quality, current, international research that we witness each week towards the whole world.